 A fair practice of science

-The devastating effect of those concatenated assumptions:
+The devastating effect of the theory of evolution:

-• Humans are degraded to "evolved animals";
+• Humans have been degraded to evolved animals;

-• Intelligence is degraded to instinct;
+• Intelligence has been degraded to instinct;

 • Artificial Intelligence has been degraded to simulation of behavior, by which innovation - the artificial implementation of natural intelligence - is blocked;